data61/PSL/MiLkMaId/README.md

 - [X] 6.
 If the first sub-goal appearing after applying a mathematical induction is alpha equivalent to the original sub-goal, this mathematical induction is not useful.
 (Use `Term.aconv`) I expect that this assertion helps MiLkMaId to discard inductions that do not alter goals meaningfully.
-- [ ] 7.
-If the first sub-goal appearing after applying a mathematical induction involves fewer constants than the original sub-goal, this mathematical induction is not useful.
+- [X] 7.
+Check if the sum of the number of `arbitrary` terms in the `induct` method and the number of constants appearing in the first sub-goal is strictly larger than the number of constants in the first sub-goal appearing after applying a mathematical induction involves fewer constants.
          I expect that this heuristics helps MiLkMaId detect mathematical inductions that destroy provability.
 - [ ] 8.
 If multiple recursively defined constants appear at the same level in the syntax tree of the uncurried version of the first sub-goal, do induction on the argument(s) of constants that are defined outside